Burgher arms: Portugal

-Burgher arms had a complicated and suppressed history in Portugal.
+Burgher arms have a complicated and suppressed history in Portugal.
 During the reign of King Afonso V, burgher arms were restricted to the use of colours only.
 This restriction would become irrelevant when King Manuel I forbade the use of arms to those who were not of the Portuguese nobility.
 This restriction against burgher arms in Portugal lasted until the establishment of the Republic in 1910.

 Arms of peasants

 In some regions (Normandy, Flanders) even peasants sometimes bore arms.

 In Switzerland 14th century arms of farmers are known, but they are rare and did not become numerous until the 17th century, as well as in Lower Saxony, Frisia and Tyrol, where farmers had personal freedom.
 In Denmark arms of farmers are preserved on seals from about 1300.
 In Norway peasants have used arms since the Middle Ages and some of the arms have even been used as family arms.